-Prior to their founder, Gary Keller’s bold announcement that “we are no longer a real estate company, we are a tech company” the previous real estate company had a long history of failed technology partnerships.
-From their early attempts with Wolfnet and MarketLeader, to their more recent debacles with companies like Placester, Keller Williams Real Estate has proven again and again that they cannot execute in technology initiatives or drive technology adoption of their massive customer base of Realtors.
+Prior to the bold announcement from their founder, Gary Keller, that “we are no longer a real estate company, we are a tech company” the (previously) real estate company had a long history of failed technology partnerships.
+From their early attempts with Wolfnet and MarketLeader, to their more recent debacles with companies like Placester, Keller Williams Real Estate has proven again and again that they cannot execute technology initiatives or drive technology adoption by their massive customer base.
 This is not commentary on the aforementioned vendors, but rather on Keller’s inability to execute.

 Keller Williams was always great at recruiting and training new agents (it was their bread and butter) so why move away from what brought them so much success?

-Many would argue that recently the writing was on the wall for Keller Williams Real Estate and their antiquated model of bricks and mortar offices, high splits / fees, & a previously novel profit share model which has more recently been eclipsed by companies like EXP Realty.
+Many would argue that the writing was on the wall for Keller Williams Real Estate and their antiquated model of bricks and mortar offices, high splits/fees, and a once-novel profit share model which has more recently been eclipsed by companies like EXP Realty.

 I mean why not right?
 Truly this is a baffling move that still has the rest of the real estate technology world (and real estate world) scratching their heads.